-The following paragraphs outline AMSA's approach to the maximum continuous period that a seafarer can serve on board a vessel during the period 1 July 2020 to 1 October 2020.
-After 1 October 2020, AMSA will revert to the compliance and enforcement approach outlined in marine notice 17/2016.
+The following paragraphs outline AMSA's temporary approach to the maximum continuous period that a seafarer can serve on board a vessel until 28 February 2021.

-- Where inspectors identify that a seafarer has a valid seafarer employment agreement (SEA), which is signed by all parties and is being complied with, and has served on board a vessel for less than 11 months without taking leave, no action will be taken. - Where inspectors identify that a seafarer has a valid SEA and has served continuously on board a vessel for more than 11 months, and less than 13 months without taking leave, the master will be required to provide a plan for the seafarer's repatriation which is approved by the flag State, and results in the\repatriation of the seafarer before they have served a maximum continuous period of 14 months. - Where inspectors identify that a seafarer has a valid SEA and has continuously served on board a vessel for more than 13 months, the vessel will be prohibited from departing port until AMSA is provided with a plan for the seafarer's repatriation which is approved by the flag State and results in the repatriation of the seafarer before they have served a maximum continuous period of 14 months. - Where inspectors identify that a seafarer does not have a valid SEA, the master will be required to arrange repatriation of the seafarer.
-This may require accommodating the seafarer ashore until repatriation can be arranged.
-If the departure of the seafarer means that the vessel's minimum safe manning requirements cannot be met, the vessel will be prohibited from departing port.
-However, the vessel may be allowed to move to another berth within the port or conduct port operations.
+- 1) Where inspectors identify that a seafarer has a valid seafarer employment agreement (SEA), signed by all parties, and has served on board a vessel for less than 11 months without taking leave, no action will be taken. - 2) Where inspectors identify that a seafarer has a valid SEA and has served on board a vessel for more than 11 continuous months, the master will be required to provide a plan for the seafarer's repatriation, approved by the flag State.
+The plan must result in the repatriation of the seafarer before having served a maximum continuous period of 14 months. - 3) Where inspectors identify that a seafarer does not have a valid SEA, the master will be required to facilitate a valid SEA or otherwise repatriate the seafarer.

-No extensions of service without taking leave beyond 14 months will be accepted by AMSA unless the master or owner or both demonstrate satisfactorily to AMSA that all possible efforts have been expended to repatriate the seafarer without success and the seafarer has provided written confirmation accepting the extension.
+- 4) No extensions of service without taking leave beyond 14 months will be accepted by AMSA unless the master or owner demonstrate to AMSA that: - all possible efforts have been made to repatriate the seafarer without success; - b. the seafarer has provided written confirmation accepting the extension; and - c. a plan to repatriate the seafarer within a month has been put in place.